The home kitchen makes a comeback

 In the quest to find the minimum amount of space and rooms people will pay for, the kitchen is often the first room to be sacrificed.

-“It’s often seen the smaller the kitchen, the more money the developer can make, because they’re costly to put in and they take away space from what could be living space… or another apartment that could be sold,” Dr D’Arcy says.
+“It’s often seen the smaller the kitchen, the more money the developer can make.
+They’re costly to put in and they take away space from what could be living space… Or another apartment,” Dr D’Arcy says.

 “Now what we see in places like inner-city Melbourne is a lot of tiny apartments, in some cases without light, nestled in the middle of the city.”